pingcap/docs-dm/en/task-configuration-file-full.md

 For description of important concepts including `source-id` and the DM-worker ID, see [Important concepts](config-overview.md#important-concepts).

+## Disable checking items

+DM checks items according to the task type, see [Disable checking items](precheck.md#disable-checking-items).
+You can use `ignore-checking-items` in the task configuration file to disable checking items.

 ## Task configuration file template (advanced)

 The following is the task configuration file template which allows you to perform **advanced** data replication tasks.